SergioLavao/TPSDeathMatchServer/README.md

 ## Additional Notes

-- Ensure you have the latest version of Godot installed.
+- Ensure you have the latest version of Godot installed and TPS Version.
-- If you encounter any issues during the build process, refer to the official Godot documentation or seek help from the Godot community.
+- If you encounter any issues during the build process, leave a message on the [Discord Server](https://discord.gg/QHnXgEeN)

 Happy coding!